 To remove a Hebcal calendar from your iPhone or iPad, you’ll need to first determine if you subscribed via iCloud or whether you subscribed directly from your iOS device.
-Subscribed via iCloud Click Edit in the sidebar.
-Click the Delete button to the right of the calendar’s name.
-Click Delete Calendar.
-Source: iCloud: Delete a calendar Subscribed… Read more »
+Here are specific instructions for each option.
+To determine which option applies to you, first go to your Calendar app and tap Calendars at the bottom of… Read more »

 Posts By: mradwin